-But, abrasive leaders can change with the right resources in place.
-The organization must take a stand and hold absolutely everyone accountable to healthy and respectful behavior - the high performers.
+The employer must take a stand and hold absolutely everyone accountable to healthy and respectful behavior - even the high performers.

 It is the employer's responsibility to provide a physically and psychologically safe workplace.
 Employers need to intervene with abrasive leaders by setting limits and consequences for abrasive behavior and offering help with a coach trained in this specialty.
 Failing to do so signals tacit acceptance of destructive leadership styles to employees, creating further distress.